 IMPORTANT: Applicants with active applications for permanent residency or the diversity visa lottery, as well as those who have a history of attempting to immigrate to the United States, should not be considered for the program or required J-1 visa.
 Past diversity visa lottery applications are considered a demonstration of intent to immigrate, and will result in candidates being deemed ineligible

-Private English language tutors, teachers employed at educational centers and schools that serve a primarily expatriate population are not eligible.
+Private English language tutors, teachers employed at educational centers and private schools that serve a primarily expatriate population are not eligible.
 Fluency in English is mandatory.
 Selected semi-finalists will be required to take the TOEFL – IBT and achieve a score of no less than 80 in order to participate in the program.
 Fulbright FLTA applicants must demonstrate maturity, dependability, integrity and professionalism.
 Fulbright FLTA participants are required to return to their home countries upon completion of the nine-month program.
 The U.S. Embassy will not support any extension requests.
 The Fulbright FLTA program does not support dependents or family members.
 Candidates may not have any dependents accompany them for any period during the program.
 By extension of this policy, pregnant candidates may not participate in the program if the birth is due during the program period.
 Preference will be given to those candidates who have little or no prior experience living in the United States.